 - 2.1 Different parts of the Council are responsible for particular types of decisions and decisions relating to particular areas or functions.
-A list of the responsibilities of each body or individual can be found in the relevant section of the constitution. - 2.2 All decisions of the Council will be made in accordance with the following principles: - (a) due regard to all relevant and material considerations and without regard to any irrelevant considerations; - (b) where appropriate, the realistic evaluation of alternatives: - (c) proportionality (ie the action must be proportionate to the desired outcome); - (d) due consultation and the taking of professional advice from officers; - (e) respect for human rights and equalities; - (f) a presumption in favour of openness; - (g) clarity of aims and desired outcomes; and - (h) reasons being given for the decision.
+A list of the responsibilities of each body or individual can be found in the relevant section of the constitution. - 2.2 All decisions of the Council will be made in accordance with the following principles: - a. due regard to all relevant and material considerations and without regard to any irrelevant considerations;

-2.3 The Council, a Committee or Panel, a councillor or an officer acting as a tribunal or in a quasi judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.
+- b. where appropriate, the realistic evaluation of alternatives; - c. proportionality (i.e. the action must be proportionate to the desired outcome); - d. due consultation and the taking of professional advice from officers; - e. respect for human rights and equalities; - f. a presumption in favour of openness; - g. clarity of aims and desired outcomes; and - h. reasons being given for the decision. - 2.3 The Council, a Committee or Panel, an elected member or an officer acting as а tribunal or in а quasi-judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.